-I quit my day job back in 1984 to work full time in the music business.
+I quit my day job back in 1989 to work full time in the music business.
 I had a great job at the time working on Parliament Hill in Ottawa with really good pay, good benefits and wonderful people but I knew in my heart that music was where my passion lay.
 So, I decided that I did not want to be on my deathbed wondering if I could have made it.
 I quit my job, bought some equipment, found an agent and promptly lived on $200 a month plus my pension money for the next 6 months.
 I was officially a starving artist.

 I certainly paid my dues for 10 years before I released my first album – I was playing bars, restaurants, lounges, festivals, conferences and anywhere I could throughout Eastern Ontario.
 At one point, I was on the road 15 days a month.
-Then in 1994, I released my debut album, From The Heart, with a mix of songs on a wide variety of subjects: Canada, Acadians, friendship, Christian, volunteers, love – a real eclectic mix of mostly folk/pop stuff.
+Then in 1994, I released my debut album, From The Heart, From The Heart with a mix of songs on a wide variety of subjects: Canada, Acadians, friendship, Christian, volunteers, love – a real eclectic mix of mostly folk/pop stuff.
 This is when I set a new goal for myself: play gigs where I could sing my own compositions.
-My daughter was born that same year so I stopped playing the bar scene & started doing concerts instead.
+My daughter was born that same year so I stopped playing the bar scene & started doing occasional concerts instead.
 It all worked out well.

-In 2004, “Arise” was released, a Christian album which includes excerpts from “11 Psalms for September 11″ – a tribute to the Canadians who lost their lives in New York.
+In 2004, “Arise” Arise was released, a Christian album which includes excerpts from “11 Psalms for September 11” – a tribute to the Canadians who lost their lives in New York.
 Some day, I hope to release the full musical composition on CD.
 I co-wrote it with Suzanne Pasternak, a phenomenal songwriter/producer.

-2009 saw the release of “This Is My Canada/Mon cher Canada”, a specialty CD designed for students and organizations who wish to organize events that celebrate our country.
+2009 saw the release of “This Is My Canada/Mon cher Canada”, This Is My Canada a specialty CD designed for students and organizations who wish to organize events that celebrate our country.
 I sang this song for our Canadian Olympic athletes in Salt Lake City, 2002 and in Athens, Greece in 2004 along with “Canadian Olympian/Olympien Canadien”.
 And, on December 15, 2009, I sang both songs at the Olympic Torch Relay Celebration in Picton, ON along with my trio Trinity and the Spirit of the Olympics Choir.
 It’s been a joyous adventure and I can’t wait to see where This Is My Canada is going to take me next!
+In 2016, I launched “This Is My Canada Presents” to showcase other Canadian singer/songwriters in preparation for my cross Canada tour in 2017 for Canada 150.

-2010 I launched 2 CDs: “This Is My Canada” was officially launched in February and “I Wish I Had Wings” was launched in December.
-Talk about a busy year.
-“I Wish I Had Wings” is an album of inspirational songs and songs that raise awareness for causes that are close to my heart such as “The Sound of Haiti”; “You Know Who I Am” (mental health issues); “Angels” (the choking game); “Secret Dreams” (educating girls around the world); and, “United We Stand, Divided We’ll Never Fall (families of our soldiers – the Invisible Army).
+2010 I launched “I Wish I Had Wings”, I Wish I had Wings an album of inspirational songs and songs that raise awareness for causes that are close to my heart such as “The Sound of Haiti”; “You Know Who I Am” (mental health issues); “Angels” (the choking game); “Secret Dreams” (educating girls around the world); and, “United We Stand, Divided We’ll Never Fall (families of our soldiers – the Invisible Army).
 I have also included 4 French songs on this project so it should reach a wider audience for the causes I am promoting.